sudo-0x2a/AI-Powered-RPG-Game/README.md

 [![Phaser.js](https://img.shields.io/badge/Phaser.js-3.90.0-orange.svg)](https://phaser.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> Explore a RPG game engine that brings NPCs to life using Large Language Models (LLMs) with persistent memory, intelligent interaction with the game engine, and dynamic storytelling.
+> Explore a RPG game engine that brings NPCs to life using Large Language Models (LLMs) with persistent memory, intelligently interacting with the game engine, and dynamic storytelling.
 *This project is not a complete game.
 It is just a demo.*

 ## Features